Food poisoning ruins holidaymaker’s health

-Holiday operator, Thomas Cook, has been ordered to compensate former care worker Mrs Sewell after it was judged that the illness occurred after eating food being served at the hotel.
+Holiday operator, Thomas Cook, has been ordered to pay injury compensation to former care worker Mrs Sewell after it was judged that the illness occurred after eating food being served at the hotel.
 It was revealed that Mrs Sewell had been suffering from colitis, a bowel condition, for which she had been taking medication.
 Upon returning from her holiday, she was taken to hospital as an emergency where she was put on a drip for four days.
 Following the salmonella, her bowel condition became so severe that she had to give up her job as she was experiencing so much pain.

 A hearing learned that because of the salmonella event, Mrs Sewell, who was going into remission with her colitis episodes, had been diagnosed with a further complication of post infective irritable bowel syndrome (IBS) caused by the salmonella, which may eventually lead to her having to have her bowel removed.